SFusion: Self-attention based N-to-One Multimodal Fusion Block: Methodology

 Given the feature representation $ f_{k} \in \mathbb{R}^{B \times C \times R_{f} }$, we first flatten the $ R_{f} $ dimensions of $ f_{k} $ into one dimension and get a $ B \times C \times R$ feature representation, where $ R=L$ (1D), $ R=H \times W $ (2D), $ R=D \times H \times W $ (3D), etc. It can be viewed as $B \times R $ $ C $-dimensional tokens $ t_{k} $.
 Then, we obtain the concatenation of all the tokens $ z_{0} \in \mathbb{R}^{B \times T \times C} $, where $ T=R\times |K| $, and $ |K| $ denotes the number of available modalities.

-Given $ z_{0} $, the stack of eight transformer layers are introduced to learn the latent multimodal correlations.
-Each layer has a standard architecture that includes a multi-head attention (MHA) \cite{vsp:17} block and a fully connected feed-forward network (FFN) \cite{vsp:17}.
-Layer normalization (LN) \cite{vsp:17} is applied before every block.
+Given $ z_{0} $, the stack of eight self-attention layers (SAL) are introduced to learn the latent multimodal correlations.
+Each layer includes a multi-head attention (MHA) block and a fully connected feed-forward network (FFN) \cite{vsp:17}.
+Layer normalization (LN) is applied before every block.
 The outputs of the $ x $-th ($ x \in [1,2,\ldots,8] $) layer can be describe as: